Muscle Spasms and Muscle Cramps

 • Nerve issues – The nerves for your entire body travel along your spinal column.
 If the nerves that go to the legs become pinched, muscle cramps and spasms in the legs can occur.

 • Nutritional issues – Inadequate levels of certain vitamins and minerals can result in muscle spasms and cramps.
 Specifically, having low levels of potassium, calcium, and magnesium can result in muscle cramps.

 Although they are painful, treating cramps and spasms can usually be done at home.
 Staying hydrated by drinking water can help to avoid and remedy cramps.
 Stretching prior to exercise can also reduce the likelihood of developing cramps.
 Muscle cramps that interrupt sleep or which do not respond to other methods may be treated with medication or more invasive methods.

 Schedule an appointment today to begin the process to finding relief from muscle spasms and cramps.
-NY Neurology Associate’s team of Board Certified physicians are uniquely qualified to address and treat these issues.
+Board Certified physicians at Cayman Neurology and Pain Management are uniquely qualified to address and treat these issues.